SeanTater/uncc2014watsonsim/README.md

     - [Windows](http://www.csie.ntu.edu.tw/~cjlin/libsvm/) ([instructions](http://stackoverflow.com/questions/25060178/which-weka-and-libsvm-jar-files-to-use-in-java-code-for-svm-classification))
   - [Gradle](http://gradle.org/downloads) (just unzip; no install necessary, keep in mind it updates very often)
   - Run `gradle eclipse` in `uncc2014watsonsim/` to download platform-independent dependencies and create an Eclipse project.
 Your path to the gradle binary will be different. (e.g. `/home/josh/Downloads/gradle-2.22/bin/gradle eclipse`)
-- For the data: **Outage** (21.03.2015: *Our files were hosted on Dropbox, which suspended our links on account of bandwidth.
-It should be back up by Tuesday; we are making some other changes as well before the next update.*)
+- For the data:
   - A good internet connection, patience, and about 100GB free space
   - [Postgres](http://www.postgresql.org/download/) (we use 9.3)
-  - The latest [Lucene and Indri indexes](https://dl.dropboxusercontent.com/u/92563044/watsonsim/data-snapshot.tar.xz).
+  - The latest Lucene and Indri indexes.
 Just unzip into the data/ subdirectory.
-  - The latest [database snapshot](https://dl.dropboxusercontent.com/u/92563044/watsonsim/data-snapshot.pgdump).
+  - The latest database snapshot.
 Load it into Postgres using `pg_restore -d watsonsim [more options as necessary] data-snapshot.pgdump`.
+  - Both are [distributed here](https://link.getsync.com/#f=watsonsim&sz=0&t=2&s=GFO26IK56PPOSLIXT2WUE6ARU3JHJPU75Q5KA5J7OFK3LF6YMQJA&i=CWP6ZPDZUSMUWZNIFURDCDPYQLPGXT2SF&v=2.0) using [Bittorrent Sync](getsync.com) (closed source, sorry, but it is free and doesn't have bandwidth issues)
   - The snapshots are updated weekly via a cron job.
 - For Bing web search
   - copy config.properties.sample to config.properties